 Build a pool of precedent

-To truly be experts in design, we’ve got to know about and remember how other design problems have been solved.
+To indeed be experts in design, we’ve got to know about and remember how other design problems have been solved.
 We can then use that knowledge to solve similar problems and avoid making mistakes that have already been made.
 Without a large pool of precedent, we may end up making costly mistakes or re-inventing solutions that others have already figured out.
 Knowing how similar problems have been solved in other situations opens doors to finding even more creative solutions, and being able to remember those things when you need them will make you a more effective designer.

 We need to take every opportunity to build our personal pool of precedent.
 A college education is a great start.
 College provides a wide range of experiences and established courses designed to fill our pool of precedent.
 A comprehensive study of history – especially art and design history – provides us with critical time-tested examples of how design has affected humanity.
 If we really want to be experts, we’ve got to know how history has influenced art.

 Precedent is also acquired through personal research and study.
-We should search out the best information in trade magazines and web sites to stay up-to-date on the latest trends and methods.
+We should search out the best information in trade magazines and websites to stay up-to-date on the latest trends and methods.
 We should take every opportunity available to build our personal pool of precedent.
 Travel, reading, visiting museums and traveling to cultural centers are excellent ways to add to our knowledge.
 The more we learn, the more we’ll be able to recall when we need it most.

-Theory and knowledge about design are important, but they are almost useless if we don’t have experience.
+Theory and knowledge about design are essential, but they are almost useless if we don’t have experience.
 Knowing how to turn all that theory and knowledge consistently into useful and creative output requires experience.

-Experience in the work place, and a thorough knowledge of the history of one’s specialization is indispensable, both for imparting information and for one’s well being. —Paul Rand, Confusion and Chaos: The Seduction of Contemporary Graphic Design
+Experience in the workplace and a thorough knowledge of the history of one’s specialization is indispensable, both for imparting information and for one’s well being. —Paul Rand, Confusion and Chaos: The Seduction of Contemporary Graphic Design

 To become experts, we need to have many design experiences.
 By solving difficult problems, we develop and learn how to do it better.
 If we’ve done it before, we will know how to do it again.
 Experience and practice build design into our bones and help hone our intuition.
 Experience is the magical ingredient that we find in people who just seem to “know” what needs to be done.